 Sign Location 1. <image/> Store Entrance: Signs should be A4 in size and displayed at the store entrance in a prominent position to ensure every member of the public entering the store is aware of the THINK 25 Policy in operation.
 This also reminds members of the public of the forms of identification that are accepted in Lidl Stores.
-2. Store Entrance: The stores individual Premises Licence Summary should be displayed as close to the entrance as possible in the designated poster holders.
-3. Think 25 Fyore lucky encough to look under 25, we will ark you to prove that you're over 18 when buying alcohol or age-restricted products.
+2. <image/> Store Entrance: The stores individual Premises Licence Summary should be displayed as close to the entrance as possible in the designated poster holders.
+3. Think 25 If you're uddy you to prove that you will ark you to prove that you wying alcohol or age-restricted products.
 Alcohol Aisle: Sign should be A4 in size.
 Signs should be displayed in the alcohol aisle above alcoholic products.
 The signs act as a further reminder to customers that we THINK 25 and that they will be required to provide proof of age if buying an age-restricted product and look under 25 years of age.
-4. The second secon Soft Drinks Aisle: Signs should be A5 or shelf strip and displayed above the energy drinks as a reminder to customers of the age-restriction on these products.
+4. 16+ Fresh faced genergy drinker?
+We well ask for ID to prove your age If we believe under 16.
+Please take it as a compliment.
+Soft Drinks Aisle: Signs should be A5 or shelf strip and displayed above the energy drinks as a reminder to customers of the age-restriction on these products.